"There comes a time when silence becomes betrayal."

 But, this.
 What did this mean?
 For her.
 For all these kids.
 My heart shattered.

 I was at a total loss.
 I felt the deepest sense of helplessness.

 All this courage.
 All this resiliency.
 All this perseverance.

 Why can't she have a chance?
 I lost sleep over it.
+Still do.

 Our conversation - our relationship - cracked me wide open to a world I didn't fully understand.
 I didn't get it until I looked into her eyes - and truly listened to her story.